medvekoma/debezium-tutorial/README.md

 The argument is the topic name and is optional.
 It defaults to dbserver1.inventory.customers.
 To see the DDL messages, you can supply dbserver1

-#### 3. running the topic-inspector application

-The spark streaming app will also display the messages converted to json in 15 second microbatches.

 ### start mysql terminal